top of page

 •During: A 30-60g G5 gels at the beginning may be

 beneficial.
-The 30g SuperCaff gel to boos the last
+The 30g SuperCaff gel to boost the last

 15-20 minutes towards the finish line.